holistic-web/home-orchestrator/home-api/README.md

 	> npm install
 	```

-1. ensure you have `service-account.json` present in the lib folder

 1. Open a web browser on the network you intend to run the Home API and navigate to: https://discovery.meethue.com/, this will list any Hue Bridges on your local network.

 1. Test these details by opening your Hue's control panel at: https://{{BRIDGE_IP_ADDRESS}}/debug/clip.html